 Keywords Diabetes educator, diabetes education, interdisciplinary, interprofessional, role boundaries

 Background

 Health care services and policy makers face significant challenges as they endeavour to meet population health needs in the current climate, characterised by economic uncertainty, enduring workforce shortages, an ageing population and burgeoning rates of chronic disease [1-4].
 A significant proportion of the health care budget is consumed by the workforce, prompting more innovative approaches to the delivery of health care [1-4].
 Contemporary service designs featuring interdisciplinary collaboration and role flexibility have been suggested to enhance efficiency, effectiveness and economy in health care delivery [1, 3-5].
 Genuine role flexibility may see health professionals undertake clinical tasks that were traditionally considered the purview of another health profession, with an emphasis on meeting service-user needs [1, 4, 6, 7].
 This contemporary approach to health care delivery challenges many of the customs embedded in health care practice and can lead to interprofessional contestation at the macro, meso and micro levels, as the professions renegotiate their roles boundaries [1, 8, 9].
-Numerous studies have explored inter and intra-professional role boundary negotiations in the context of modernizing changes to health systems and services, many of which focused on the micro-level negotiations [5, 10, 11].
+Numerous studies have explored inter- and intra-professional role boundary negotiations in the context of modernizing changes to health systems and services, many of which focused on the micro-level negotiations [5, 10, 11].

 Diabetes is a chronic health condition and is considered to be the epidemic of the 21st century with the prevalence increasing exponentially [12].
 Diabetes educators are among the range of health care providers working to reduce the impact of diabetes at an individual and population level.
-The Australian Diabetes Educators Association (ADEA), established in 1981is the national association.
+The Australian Diabetes Educators Association (ADEA), established in 1981, is the national association.
 ADEA recognises registered nurses (RN), podiatrists, accredited practising dietitians (APD), pharmacists and several other health professional groups as providers of diabetes education and eligible to become a credentialled diabetes educator (CDE) [13].
 The nature of diabetes education lends this clinical area to role flexibility however, as this paper illustrates, the flexibility of this faction of the workforce has been limited.